Failure drives Rocky entrepreneurs to US success

 He says even Hollywood celebrates those sentiments with films such as Breaking Away, about a young man who perseveres to become a cycling champion, and the Rocky boxing film franchise.

 Sylvester Stallone, as the hero in the last instalment of the series, Rocky Balboa, declares: "It ain't about how hard you hit.
 It's about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
 That's how winning is done."

 Mr Wilson draws on his own experience of failure when advising others.
 His first venture, a shoe store franchise, ran into trouble when the manufacturer went out of business.

 "The upshot was we had no product, seven leases and lots of debt.
 But it led me down the road to other small businesses, and it becomes a way of life.

-"You become used to being creative, controlling your own business, making your own decisions and responding to customer and market needs."'Ripped to shreds'
+"You become used to being creative, controlling your own business, making your own decisions and responding to customer and market needs."

 But sometimes businesses fail because of external circumstances that cannot be controlled.

 Shelley Pumphrey owns Financial Concierge Services in Maryland, a successful company that helps people organise their finances.
 She has developed her expertise over two decades working for corporations and running her own businesses.